petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 but the ecosystems are largely compatible with each other, so I figured there was a decent chance this would work.
-The `pip install` commands worked fine, so I tried running `python plot.py` to generate the figures, but that actually doesn't do anything without some additional options (bad documentation, me-from-the-past!)
+The `pip install` commands worked fine, so I tried running `python plot.py`, but that actually doesn't do anything without some additional options (bad documentation, me-from-the-past!)